United States : Safety by City

 There are almost no pickpockets in the US, and the rate of petty crime is on a major decline for the past couple of years.
-Still, it is wise to watch your belongings while on a public transport or in crowded places.
+Still, it is wise to watch your belongings while on a means of public transport or in crowded places.

 NATURAL DISASTERS RISK : MEDIUM

-Occasional natural threats exist in some areas of the USA, and they are usually typical for the areas where they occur, for example: earthquakes are a threat for the west coast, the hurricanes for coastal states and wildfires for some regions with extremely high temperatures during summer.
+Occasional natural threats exist in some areas of the USA, and they are usually typical for the areas where they occur, for example, earthquakes are a threat for the west coast, the hurricanes for coastal states and wildfires for some regions with extremely high temperatures during summer.